tgdwyer/tgdwyer.github.io/_chapters/haskell3.md

 Just ("bc",2)
 ```

 So `(+1)<$>int` creates a new `Parser` which parses an `int` from the input stream and adds one to the value parsed (if it succeeds).
-Behind the scenes, using the implementation above, the `Parser`'s instance of Functor is effectively lifting over three additional layers of nested types to reach the `Int` value, i.e.:
+Behind the scenes, using the implementation above, the `Parser`’s instance of Functor is effectively lifting over three additional layers of nested types to reach the `Int` value, i.e.:

 ![Applicative Visual Summary](/assets/images/chapterImages/haskell3/parserfunctor.png)

 Just as we have seen before, making our `Parser` an instance of `Applicative` is going to let us do nifty things like lifting a binary function over the results of two `Parser`s.
-Thus, instead of implementing all the messy logic of connecting two Parsers to make `plus` above, we'll be able to lift `(+)` over two `Parser`s.
+Thus, instead of implementing all the messy logic of connecting two Parsers to make `plus` above, we’ll be able to lift `(+)` over two `Parser`s.

-Now the definition for the `Applicative` is going to stitch together all the messy bits of handling both the `Just` and `Nothing` cases of the `Maybe` that we saw above in the definition of `plus`, abstracting it out so that people implementing parsers like `plus` won't have to:
+Now the definition for the `Applicative` is going to stitch together all the messy bits of handling both the `Just` and `Nothing` cases of the `Maybe` that we saw above in the definition of `plus`, abstracting it out so that people implementing parsers like `plus` won’t have to:

 ```haskell